-10. With regard to the casting of ballots, the conference officers accompanied by the tellers will collect the ballot papers.
+11. With regard to the casting of ballots, the conference officers accompanied by the tellers will collect the ballot papers.
 Representatives will be requested to remain seated until all ballots have been collected.
 An opportunity will be provided to any delegation of a State party that has not yet cast its ballot to do so by approaching the podium.
 Subsequently, the tellers accompanied by the conference officers will proceed to the designated room to count the votes.
 Pursuant to rule 59 of the Rules of Procedure, no representative shall interrupt the voting except on a point of order on the actual conduct of the voting.

-11. On the basis of practice, in the forthcoming election, five separate ballot papers will be distributed, each containing the list of candidates from one of the five regions, as follows:
+12. On the basis of practice, in the forthcoming election, five separate ballot papers will be distributed, each containing the list of candidates from one of the five regions.

-• Two members from the Group of African States;

-• Two members from the Group of Asia-Pacific States;

-• One member from the Group of Eastern European States;

-• One member from the Group of Latin American and Caribbean States;

-• One member from the Group of Western European and Other States.

-12. Pursuant to article 4, paragraph 4, of the Statute of the Tribunal, the candidates who obtain the largest number of votes and a two-thirds majority of the States parties present and voting, provided that such a majority includes a majority of the States parties, will be declared elected, up to the number of seats to be filled for each region.
+13. Pursuant to article 4, paragraph 4, of the Statute of the Tribunal, the candidates who obtain the largest number of votes and a two-thirds majority of the States parties present and voting, provided that such a majority includes a majority of the States parties, will be declared elected, up to the number of seats to be filled for each region.

-13. In the event of more than one round of balloting, restricted balloting will apply, as set out in rule 65 of the Rules of Procedure, when one member is to be elected, or rule 66, when two or more members are to be elected, until all the seats have been filled.
+14. In the event of more than one round of balloting, restricted balloting will apply, as set out in rule 65 of the Rules of Procedure, when one member is to be elected, or rule 66, when two or more members are to be elected, until all the seats have been filled.